sfotm/sfotm.github.io/index.md

 # Hello!

-I am a Software Development Engineer at Amazon.com and an alumnus of The Ohio State University's Computer Science and Engineering Program.
+I am a Software Development Engineer at AWS SageMaker and an alumnus of The Ohio State University's Computer Science and Engineering Program.

-In my free time, I enjoy reading, hiking, playing piano, taking photos, and learning about new things.
-I'm aiming to document these interests via this website.
-Hopefully, it'll encourage me to share things I've learned and to think a little more deliberately about them.
+In my free time, I enjoy reading, playing piano, riding my bike, writing, and learning about new things.
+Some of these things will end up documented here, but it's mostly a glorified resume and reading list.

 Feel free to get in touch - contact information is at the bottom of the page.
 Anything sent by a human is welcome :)